The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Results

 \subsection{Spatially resolved stellar populations of the host galaxy}

+Spatially resolved properties of the host galaxy are important to interpret the NSC properties in the context of its surroundings.
 We mapped the mean age, [M/H] and [Mg/Fe] of the host galaxy, fitting the host-galaxy data cube decomposed with C2D (Sect.~\ref{sub:c2d_m74} and ~\ref{sub:spectr_fit}).
 The maps are shown in Fig.~\ref{fig:host_pop_maps}.
 Both [M/H] and [Mg/Fe] are presented in logarithmic scale and with respect to solar values (zero values correspond to solar values).
 The age map (top panel) shows a relatively young host galaxy (with most regions younger than ${\sim}4$~Gyr).
 A pattern following the spiral arms can be identified, with alternative regions dominated either by young (about ${\sim}2$~Gyr-old or younger) or old stars (older than ${\sim}8$~Gyr).
 The [M/H] map (middle panel) displays a clear negative radial gradient, with a central metal-rich region of about 500~pc size (supersolar metallicities).
-Outer regions have alternatively higher and lower values.
+Outer regions have higher and lower values alternatively.
 [Mg/Fe] abundances are mostly anti-correlated with [M/H], showing the lowest values (close to solar) in the central metal-rich ${\sim}500$~pc.
 Hints of the spiral-arm shape are visible in both [M/H] and [Mg/Fe] maps, whose values do not necessarily follow any correlation or anti-correlation with age.
 However, the youngest (outer) regions in the analyzed data cube show a strong $\alpha$ enhancement in some metal-poor blobs.